Lifting homotopy T-algebra maps to strict maps: Algebras over a monad

-Given our emphasis on monads, it will be helpful to have an alternative definition which we now summarize---additional details are found in \cite[\S 11]{Rez97}. }For the remainder of this section we assume that $\sC$ is simplicial symmetric monoidal category with tensor $\otimes$ such that: \begin{hypothenumerate} \item $\otimes$ distributes over countable coproducts in $\sC$ and \item there is a symmetric monoidal functor $i:\sSet\rightarrow \sC$, such that the tensor of a space $K$ and an object $X$ of $\sC$ is defined by $iK\otimes X$. \end{hypothenumerate}
+\completeblockN{} For the remainder of this section we assume that $\sC$ is simplicial symmetric monoidal category with tensor $\otimes$ such that: \begin{hypothenumerate} \item $\otimes$ distributes over countable coproducts in $\sC$ and \item there is a symmetric monoidal functor $i:\sSet\rightarrow \sC$, such that the tensor of a space $K$ and an object $X$ of $\sC$ is defined by $iK\otimes X$. \end{hypothenumerate}

 Now given a symmetric sequence $C$, we have an associated functor $T_C \cn \sC \to \sC$ defined on objects by

 A map of symmetric sequences yields a natural transformation of functors, and this construction yields a functor from symmetric sequences to endofunctors of $\sC$.